bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 return cs
 ```

 All it does is create a single byte checksum for the hashed key created in the previous section.
-It does its job, the order of the characters matter and it is not clear how to attack a value to give an expected value.

-Therefore, we will leave this section alone.
+It does its job, the order of the characters matter and it is not clear how to fix it to give an expected value.
+Therefore, when exploiting we will leave this section alone.

-The value produced from this is ANDed with `0xff` to produce a single byte, this is then compared to the `verification_byte` generated earlier.
+The value produced from this is ANDed with `0xff` (produces a single byte).
+This is then compared to the `verification_byte` generated earlier.

-If they match we have a valid key!
+**If they match, we have a valid key!**

 # How do we break it?

-Now the exploit for key gens here revolve around that `validation_byte` generation logic.
-Lets call the pairs that add a `1` to the `validation_byte` flag value, overflow pairs.
+Now the exploit for the key gen here revolves around that `validation_byte` generation logic.
+Lets call the pairs that add a `1` bit to the `validation_byte` flag value (` > 0xff`), **overflow pairs**.

-I start by generated a random hashed version of some key, I will later go backwards from this and find a key that could make this, but first we need to do a little calculation.
+I start by generating a random hashed version of some key.
+Later we'll go backwards from this and find a key that could make this hash, but first we need to do a little calculation.

-I then run the hashed version of the key through the checksum function to work out what byte is required to pass the check, lets say `0xa1` for the purpose of argument.
+I then run the hashed version of the key through the checksum function to work out what byte is required to pass the check.
+(Lets say `0xa1` for the purpose of argument)

 This value: `0xa1` is `10100001` in binary.
 Jumping back to our `validation_byte` generation logic, this means that the 1st, 6th and 8th pairs need to be greater than `0xff` for us to generate a correct key.

 This is where I will work backwards from this hash.
-I work through all valid characters until I find two characters that create the hashed pair, if they're in a position that was found from the `validation_byte` I add `0x100` to it (See the **Checksum byte generation** section) to create us an overflow pair.
-This changes the value of the `validation_byte` without changing the checksum value!
+I work through all valid characters until I find two characters that create the hashed pair, if they're in a position that was found from the `validation_byte` I add `0x100` to it (See the **Checksum byte generation** section) to create us an overflow pair in the correct location!
+This changes the value of the `validation_byte` without changing the checksum value.
+The checksum value is unaltered due to the subtraction of `0x100` before the checksum is calculated.

 This addition of `0x100` is the key operation, this will create us a key that generates the same checksum byte but a different `validation_byte` value.
 If we place the overflow pairs correctly we can get these values to match and have a valid key!

-This would create us valid keys if it wasn't for a little Blizzard trick, entering keys generated this was gives us this pop-up:
+This lets us create valid keys!

+Entering a generated key gives us this pop-up:

 ![](../images/another.png)

-This is strange lets investigate?
+This is strange lets investigate???

 # Other game check